 On January 11, 2010, P&ID signed a gas supply and processing agreement with the Ministry of Petroleum Resources on behalf of the Nigerian government.

-Today, Nigeria’s chance of annulling the penalty lies in its efforts to prove that the 2010 gas supply arrangement was a “corrupt” schemed designed to fail by both P&ID and government officials.
+Today, Nigeria’s chance of annulling the penalty lies in its efforts to prove that the 2010 gas supply arrangement was a “corrupt” scheme designed to fail by both P&ID and colluding government officials.